aksudogukan/natural-language-processing/README.md

 # natural-language-processing
-In this project, an algorithm which automatically flags suspicious posts for review.
+In this project, an algorithm which automatically flags suspicious job postings on Indeed.com's website for review.